tashby/Sprint-Challenge-Applied-Javascript/README.md

 3. What is an event listener?
 Event listeners wait for an action/event and perform something once that event is triggered.
 For example, an event listener can wait for a mouse click, and then run a function once that click happens.

 4. Why would we convert a NodeList into an Array?
+Nodelists are static.
+By converting a nodelist into an array you are able to manipulate the data more.
+Converting it into an array allows you to use methods provided to an array such as forEach.

 5. What is a component?
+A component is a reusable block of code.
+It is self contained and can be placed somewhere and easily take on the styling and functionality of the rest of the page.
+Using components allows you to build applications in smaller parts.

 ### Git Set up